 What Counts as Research Experience for Residency?

 You’ll note in the above figure that those matched in more competitive specialties tend to have more research experiences.
-While this is true, technically, any research you’ve ever done – including as an undergraduate or even high schooler – counts as research experience for residency.
+While this is true, technically, any research you’ve ever done – including as an undergraduate or even a high schooler – counts as research experience for residency.
 Note that when you include these experiences, it will be fair game to discuss on your residency applications and interviews.

 On your ERAS residency application, you’ll be asked the following questions: